brakmic/HDA_with_Cpp/README.md

 ./bootstrap-vcpkg.bat
 ```

 *Notice:*

 If you pefer to install vcpkg files under different root path, change the first command "cd $HOME" from the script above.

-    For example: cd /c/Users/WINDOWS_USER_NAME
+For example: `cd /c/Users/WINDOWS_USER_NAME`

-    In MSYS Bash, the Windows file system is located under /c.
+In MSYS Bash, the Windows file system is located under `/c`.
 And your MSYS $HOME folder is located under "home" in your Windows MSYS root folder.

 From the `vcpkg` folder, issue the following commands to install required libraries: